-Pete LaBore originally joined the Backcountry herd in 2007 to serve as the Director of Customer Acquisition; it was a role that would later serve as the beacon to bring him back to the herd in 2010, after a brief departure.
+Pete LaBore originally joined the Backcountry team in 2007 to serve as the Director of Customer Acquisition; it was a role that would later serve as the beacon to bring him back to the team in 2010, after a brief departure.

 Early in his career, Pete served as the head of Internet Marketing for JC Whitney, where he developed a strong foundation of marketing and eCommerce.
 Later, his transition to the online marketing agency, Performics, led him to oversee the online marketing strategy and performance for clients such as Toyota, FTD.com, and Patagonia.

-After a brief move back to Chicago, Pete rejoined Backcountry in 2010, first serving as the Director of Customer Retention before taking over the P&L for the Flash (one deal at a time) and Dogfunk segments of the business.
-Today, Pete's role within the executive team involves leading merchandising and Flash operations.
-His deep understanding of eCommerce across marketing, merchandising, and product makes him an integral part of Backcountry's core leadership team.
+After a brief move back to Chicago, Pete rejoined Backcountry in 2010, first serving as the Director of Customer Retention before taking over the Flash and Dogfunk segments of the business.
+Today, Pete's role as General Manager gives him direct responsibility for the operations of Backcountry, including P&L, fulfillment and customer service, and those of dogfunk, Competitive Cyclist, and Backcountry's Flash businesses including Steep&cheap, Chainlove, and Whiskey Militia.
+His deep understanding of eCommerce across all disciplines makes him an integral part of Backcountry's core leadership team.